 (f) give the birth parents an opportunity to provide information that is, or is likely to become, relevant to the placement of the child with a view to the child’s adoption, and the adoption of the child.

-(2) The Director-General is to commence the provision of a service requested under subsection (1) within 7 days of the request.
+(2) The CEO is to commence the provision of a service requested under subsection (1) within 7 days of the request.

+[Section 16 amended by No. 34 of 2004 s.
+251.]

 16A.
 Matters relevant to the adoption process for Aboriginal or Torres Strait Islander children

-(1) The Director-General is to ensure that an officer of the department who is an Aboriginal person or a Torres Strait Islander is involved at all relevant times to assist in the adoption process of a child who is an Aboriginal person or a Torres Strait Islander.
+(1) The CEO is to ensure that an officer of the department who is an Aboriginal person or a Torres Strait Islander is involved at all relevant times to assist in the adoption process of a child who is an Aboriginal person or a Torres Strait Islander.

-(2) The Director-General is to consult with an Aboriginal or Torres Strait Islander agency that is approved by the Director-General for the purposes of this section, regarding the prospective adoption of a child who is an Aboriginal person or a Torres Strait Islander.
+(2) The CEO is to consult with an Aboriginal or Torres Strait Islander agency that is approved by the CEO for the purposes of this section, regarding the prospective adoption of a child who is an Aboriginal person or a Torres Strait Islander.

 [Section 16A inserted by No. 8 of 2003 s.
-15.]
+15; amended by No. 34 of 2004 s.
+251.]

 Division 2 — Consent to adoption